amshrbo/nsfw-detection/README.md

   1. I used Pillow for loading rgb and resizing the Imgs (224, 224) as Imgs size.
   1. Then I augmented the data using the `ImageDataGenerator` Provided by keras.
 - For more Detailed Info look at the [data-augmentation](./data_preprocessing/data-augmentation.ipynb) notebook.
+> The DataSet is avilabe upon request juest ping me on mail or twitter go to [contacts sectino](#contacts-or-for-more-info).

+## Training the Model
+> The Project is **still under development**, the model performs good in the testSet it gets more than 90% accuracy but all the problems comes from the data, so the model will be retrainded on the second release.
+- I used mobilenet (for transefer learning) from keras application layer.
+- I freezed all the model's layers except the last 10 layers for tuning.
+- In most cases with Transefer learning the model become prone to overfitting and that what happened with me:
+  - So to overcome this problem **I just added an L2 regularization for the last ten layers.** you can refer to the model training notebook in the reqularization section.

 ## Installation Instructions
 1. Install python3